Physics-Informed Detection of Friction Anomalies in Satellite Reaction Wheels: Experimental Results

-We now proceed to analyze the model and the algorithm developed in the paper.
-As mentioned in Section~\ref{sec:introduction}, this work aims to create an anomaly detection algorithm for the TAS use case.
+We now proceed to analyze the performance of the anomaly detection algorithm developed in this paper.

-There are three objectives pursued in this section.
-The first is to show the adequacy of the model proposed in Section~\ref{sec:model} to the dataset provided by TAS, so we can confirm that it captures the behavior observed in the dataset with accuracy.
-The second objective is to analyze the algorithm's effectiveness in detecting anomalies for the TAS use case.
-Finally, we want to study the effect of some hyperparameters of the algorithm whose tuning is not straightforward.

 The algorithm's structure, composed of four sequential stages, is beneficial for analysis, as each part of the algorithm can be analyzed independently to ensure it works as expected.
 This way, our analysis is not limited to the final accuracy obtained by the last stage.
-Unfortunately, while we have a ground truth in the classification because the dataset is labeled, we do not have such a reference for the output of the different stages of the algorithm.
-Therefore, we will use various methods to assess other aspects of the work.

-Rather than organizing this section by objectives, we organize it by stages of the algorithm.
+This section is organized by stages of the algorithm.
 We start by analyzing the changepoint detection stage using synthetic data.
-For the friction estimation and changepoint assignment, we use the TAS dataset to analyze some performance metrics so, even without a ground truth to compare to, we can study the behavior of these stages.
+For the friction estimation and changepoint assignment, we use the TAS dataset to analyze some performance metrics so that, even without a ground truth to compare to, we can study the behavior of these stages.
 Finally, we will use the labels provided in the TAS dataset to assess the accuracy of the complete algorithm at determining the anomaly present in the RWA.
 Additionally, we investigate the computational cost of the whole process to establish its suitability for running in a low-power device located in the satellite.